qwaneu/qwaneu.github.io/_drafts/test-data-builders.md

 }
 ```

-We provide sensible example values for a newSession, so that we can be sure
-`aValidNewSession()` returns a valid object.
+We provide sensible values for a newSession, so that `aValidNewSession()` returns a valid object.

-We apply the same pattern in Python as well, leveraging the Python **kwargs
+We apply the same pattern in Python as well, leveraging the Python `**kwargs`
-feature (keyword arguments that behave like a dictionary), where we have a
+feature (keyword arguments that behave like a dictionary).
+A
-dictionary with default values that are overridden by any specific values
+dictionary provides default values which can be overridden by specific values
 provided.
 In our online Agile Fluency Diagnostic application, we have a
 `Question` class and a corresponding `aValidQuestion` builder function.